 is openly-Gay, Democrat N.Y.C.
 Councilmember Tom Duane (aka "Duanda").

-All of the local television stations, of course, covered the
+All of the local television and radio stations covered the

 Mayor Rudy's Letter to SVA Sister Group the Imperial Queens